 CBSE Class 12 Physics Chapter 3 Notes: Current Electricity

 According to this law, the electric current flowing through a substance is proportional to the voltage across its ends.
-In most of the cases, the carriers of current are the electrons and the rest types are ionic crystals, negative ions, electrolytic liquid etc.
+In most cases, the carriers of current are the electrons, and the rest types are ionic crystals, negative ions, electrolytic liquids, etc.

 Drawbacks of Ohm’s Law

 Every homogeneous conductor containing impurities obeys Ohm’s law, but there are certain drawbacks to it.